etorth/mir2x/README.md

 $ make install
 ```
 ### First time run
 The above steps install binaries in mir2x/b/install.
-Before run the server/client you need to start mysql server on your host.
-Then create the default database:
+By default mir2x server use embeded sqlite3.
+But if you prefer mysql, you have to start mysql server on your host, and create the default database:

 ```sh
 $ cd mir2x/b/install/tools/dbcreator/